-We must also comply with a variety of local, state, provincial and federal laws, ordinances, rules and regulations concerning the protection of the environment, health and safety.
-They cover, for example, the discharge of pollutants, including asbestos, into the water and air, the handling of hazardous or toxic materials and the cleanup of contaminated sites currently or formerly owned, leased or occupied by us.
-These environmental laws bring potential environmental risks and liabilities, whether or not we caused or knew of the pollution, or severely restrict land development and homebuilding activity in environmentally sensitive regions or areas.
+We must comply with various regulations concerning the protection of the environment, health and safety.
+This regulation covers, for example, the discharge of pollutants, including asbestos, into the water and air; the handling of hazardous or toxic materials and the clean-up of contaminated sites currently or formerly owned, leased or occupied by us.
+This environmental regulation results in substantial potential risk and liability, whether or not we caused or knew of the pollution, and can severely restrict land development and homebuilding activity in environmentally sensitive regions or areas.
 The presence of hazardous or toxic substances, or the failure to remediate such substances properly, may also adversely affect our ability to sell the land or to borrow using the land as security.
 Environmental regulations sometimes result in delays and could cause us to implement time-consuming and expensive compliance programs.
 They can also have an adverse impact on the availability and price of certain raw materials, such as lumber.
-Health and safety issues within our communities may harm our reputation and negatively affect our operations.

-Furthermore, we could incur substantial costs, including cleanup costs, fines, penalties and other sanctions and damages from third-party claims for property damage or personal injury, as a result of our failure to comply with, or liabilities under, applicable environmental laws and regulations.
-In addition, we are subject to third-party challenges, such as by environmental groups, under environmental laws and regulations to the permits and other approvals required for our construction activities.
-Moreover, in many markets government authorities have implemented nogrowth or growth control initiatives, often as a result of local grass-roots lobbying efforts.
+Furthermore, we could incur substantial costs, including clean-up costs, fines, penalties and other sanctions and damages from third-party claims for property damage or personal injury, as a result of our failure to comply with, or liabilities under, applicable environmental laws and regulations.
+In addition, we are often subject to third-party challenges, such as by environmental groups, under environmental laws and regulations to the permits and other approvals required for our construction activities.